TodePond/TodePondDotCom/wikiblogarden/learn/pastagang/accident/arroost/readme.md

 BUT IT WASN'T THE SAME.

-It was not the same.

 <br>

 <hr>

 <br>

-Nowadays, I know what to do in these situations.

 When I have a problem, I know it's best to be open about it: To as many people as possible.
 This is part of what I call [open practice](https://www.youtube.com/watch?v=MJzV0CX0q8o).